Change. The United States in transition

 Why now?

-The USSR began to fall behind the West in 1965 and the currents of change began to develop in 1983 and slowly became a torrent of peaceful opposition to an ossified society and one-party government.
+The USSR began to fall behind the West in 1965 (Monopoly Capital,Baran and Sweezy,Modern Review Press,Syracuse University) and the currents of change began to develop in 1983 and slowly became a torrent of peaceful opposition to an ossified society and a heritage of one-party government.
 In 1991,the All-Russia Congress of Trades Unions not the CIA brought about a change of course.
 The outcome?
 At first slash-and-burn economics before stability was restored, at least in terms of government finances.

 America is approaching its problems in a different way.
-Its problems are singular, namely,failure to raise taxes and procure a social and health safety net ,the latter to reduce pressure on net and gross incomes.
+Its problems are singular, namely,failure to raise taxes and procure a social and health safety net.
+The latter is vital to reduce downward pressure on net and gross incomes.

 Changes are moving rapidly ahead in the US under a President who is one of our own.